 The laundry list of Songz’s alleged abuse spans multiple years, lawsuits, and charges.
 At a strip club in 2012, Songz allegedly struck a woman, Donna McIntosh-Inoe, in the face with a wad of cash, leaving her with a black eye.
 Songz was arrested, and the case was settled out of court.
 A few years later, in 2016, Songz pleaded guilty to two misdemeanor counts for punching a Detroit police sergeant after a concert and throwing a microphone that injured a cameraman.
-Songz was sentenced to 18 months of probation and was also required to attend anger-management classes.
+Songz was sentenced to 18 months of probation and was required to attend anger-management classes.
 Later, the officer and cameraman filed a lawsuit against Songz, citing injuries from the assault.
 (The case is ongoing.)

-In 2017, Palmer accused Songz, with whom she had been friendly for some years, of using sexual intimidation to appear in a music video that she didn’t want to be in.
+In 2017, Palmer accused Songz, with whom she had been friendly for some years, of using sexual intimidation to persuade her to appear in a music video that she didn’t want to be in.
 (He proceeded to use a recorded clip of Palmer in his “Pick Up the Phone” music video without her consent.)
 At the time, Palmer described being so afraid of Songz that she hid in a closet to get away from him.
 Songz denied her allegations.
 “Babygirl buggin,” he wrote.

 One year later, Songz was arrested at his L.A. home for felony domestic violence against a woman named Andrea Buera.
 She alleged that Songz choked her, punched her in the face, and knocked her down, and she expressed hopes that Songz would get help for his violent tendencies.
 “Although I am not your first victim,” she said in a press conference, “I’d like to be your last.”
 On Twitter, Songz denied Buera’s account, saying he’d been “lied on and falsely accused for someone’s personal gain.”
 Los Angeles city and district officials declined to pursue the case after Songz’s legal team supplied witness statements and information to the LAPD that apparently contradicted Buera’s account, according to TMZ sources.
 The case was dropped, and Buera withdrew the complaint she had filed.